 - Wine tasting

 Children are welcome and will get a kick out of Colonnes' quirky decor and hide-and-seek worthy nooks and crannies.
-But it's a high climb to the top floor, where the guest rooms are located, and every surface is covered with (breakable) knicknacks; not the easiest place to have a wandering toddler.
-Guests are welcome to use the kitchen to whip up meals/snacks (oven, microwave, fridge).
+But it's a high climb to the top floor, where the guest rooms are located, and every surface is covered with (breakable) knicknacks; not easy with a wandering toddler.
+B&B guests are welcome to use the kitchen to whip up meals/snacks (oven, microwave, fridge).
 Families may prefer to rent the whole property exclusively as it sleeps up to 9 + a baby; a baby cot and an extra bed are also available.